September 9th, 2011 by xformed

 CAPT DeConto, thank you for your service and sacrifice.

 This entry was posted on Friday, September 9th, 2011 at 9:04 pm and is filed under 2996 Tribute, History, Leadership, Maritime Matters, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.